Is Pumpkin a Fruit or a Vegetable?

 There are greens like spinach and lettuce, starches like potatoes, and beans like peas and pintos.
 But what category does pumpkin fall into?

-Many people think pumpkin is a starch because it is so fleshy.
+Many people think pumpkin is a starch because it’s so fleshy.
 But compared to a true starch like potatoes, pumpkin has quite a bit less starch.
 When you remove the water, a potato is about 78% starch, while a pumpkin is only about 42% starch.
 This is true for pie pumpkins while other varieties of pumpkin, such as field, tend to have even less starch and more fiber.

 The best veggie category for pumpkin would be among its fellow squashes in the cucurbitaceae family.